 After Knee Replacement: Controlling Swelling

-Swelling is common after total knee replacement, but there are steps you can take to reduce the amount of swelling you experience.
+Swelling is common after total knee replacement.
+Read this for steps you can take to reduce the amount of swelling you experience after your surgery.

 Swelling is common after total knee replacement.
 It may be worse after exercise.
 To help control swelling, follow the steps below.